cxn03651/write_xlsx/chart.md

         :data_labels => { :value => 1, :category => 1, :separator => "\n" }
     )

-The separator value must be one of the following strings:
+The `:separator` value must be one of the following strings:

             ','
             ';'